Evan Whitton: Journalism

-While the story of police corruption and abortion for Truth made Whitton’s name, he also, when not busy with more significant matters, wrote what he called soft porn for the paper that thrived on both substance and sex.
+While the story of police corruption and abortion for Truth made Whitton's name, he also, when not busy with more significant matters, wrote what he called soft porn for the paper that thrived on both substance and sex.

-In 1971 he moved briefly to News Ltd’s short lived The Sunday Australian in Sydney.
-While there he and his second wife, Noela, combined to produce an expose of the political dealings behind the case of Rupert Maxwell Stuart, an indigenous man who was wrongly convicted of the rape and murder of a nine year old girl in South Australia and, at one stage, sentenced to death.
+In 1971 he moved briefly to News Ltd's short lived The Sunday Australian in Sydney.
+While there he and his second wife, Noela, combined to produce an expose of the political dealings behind the case of Rupert Maxwell Stuart, an indigenous man who was wrongly convicted of the rape and murder of a nine-year-old girl in South Australia and, at one stage, sentenced to death.
 Unable to interest his editors in the story, he travelled to South Australia with his wife at his own expense where, with some difficulty, he managed to secure an interview for them both with Stuart.
 However, Whitton could still not convince the editors of The Sunday Australian nor his former editors at Truth to publish a story on the case and instead it was offered to The Digger, a new, alternative journal.
-The front page report in the inaugural issue drew national interest.
-The story appeared under the by line of “Nola McMahon” a pseudonym for his wife, Noela, and Whitton’s presence at the interview was made invisible.
+The front-page report in the inaugural issue drew national interest.
+The story appeared under the by line of "Nola McMahon" a pseudonym for his wife, Noela, and Whitton's presence at the interview was made invisible.
 Stuart was eventually freed by the Don Dunstan government in 1973.

 Around the same time Whitton wrote, seeking employment, to an old rugby union opponent from his time in the Brisbane competition, V J Carrol, who was then the editor-in-chief of the Australian Financial Review and the nascent National Times.
 Carroll, took him on and Whitton commenced under the editorship of M.V.
 (Max) Suich at the National Times and Carroll more broadly.

 At the National Times, a weekly paper focussing on politics, social mores, and corruption, Whitton produced acclaimed post-mortems on the Petrov Affair, the HMAS Voyager disaster and the Vietnam war.
-The latter, his most significant work during this time, was “a three part, 25,000 word dissection of the disastrous decision-making and rhetorical casuistry that led to Australia’s military involvement in the Vietnam War”.
-His exhaustive research was published in April 19, 1975 just as Saigon was about to fall to the National Liberation Front and the North Vietnamese Army.
+The latter, his most significant work during this time, was "a three part, 25,000 word dissection of the disastrous decision-making and rhetorical casuistry that led to Australia’s military involvement in the Vietnam War".
+His exhaustive research was published on 19 April 1975 just as Saigon was about to fall to the National Liberation Front and the North Vietnamese Army.
 The investigation exploded the myth that then prime minister, Robert Menzies had sent his troops to war as a loyal US ally.
 Damning diplomatic documents confirmed it was Menzies who had pushed the US into war.

 Whitton went on to become assistant editor of the National Times from 1975 to 1978 and editor from 1978 to 1981.

-In 1981 he moved to the Sydney Morning Herald as Chief Reporter.
+In 1981 he moved to The Sydney Morning Herald as chief reporter.
 While there he covered what was referred to as the Wran Royal Commission which inquired into corruption allegations surrounding the then NSW Chief Stipendiary Magistrate, Murray Farquhar.